-Having appeared in the Sunday Times fastest growing companies list PTFS launched an ASU comparison system for its brokers in February, also introducing a “rent-back” offering for its brokers in an effort to increase their possible income streams.
+Having appeared in the Sunday Times fastest growing companies list PTFS launched an ASU comparison system for its Appointed Representatives, also introducing a “rent-back” offering for its brokers in an effort to increase their possible income streams.

-January saw the relocation of PTFS to new offices in Trinity Park in Birmingham, followed in March by the introduction of “Lifebox” the networks DA protection proposition and the addition of Paymentshield products to its B&C quote engine.
+PTFS relocated to new offices in Trinity Park in Birmingham, followed in March by the introduction of “Lifebox” the networks DA protection proposition and the addition of Paymentshield products to its B&C quote engine.
 September 2008 saw Personal Touch Financial Services reach an agreement with Prestbury to transfer their 80 AR’s with some 140 business writers directly to PTFS.

 Make sure you get the best deal.
 Before contacting any Mortgage Network, allow us to provide you with free independent advice on the suitability of a network for your business as well as possible alternatives.
 Remember a few percentage commission points, a larger range of products or better support can make a huge difference to bottom line profits.